gjbarnard/moodle-theme_foundation/Readme.md

  1. Put Moodle in 'Maintenance Mode' so that there are no users using it bar you as the administrator.
  2. Change the theme to another theme of your choice.
  3. In '/theme/' remove the folder 'foundation'.
+ 4. Go to 'Site administration' -> 'Notifications' and follow standard the 'plugin' update notification.
- 4. Put Moodle out of Maintenance Mode.
+ 5. Put Moodle out of Maintenance Mode.

 Reporting Issues
 ================